 A detention green roof, whether a Purple-Roof friction detention roof or a smart blue-green roof like the excellent solution from Metropolder Company, creates a return of investment for green roofs.

 These detention roofs ensure that the building owner can abandon outdated and space-consuming gray infrastructure and instead manage stormwater on the roof.

 One less tank means more space available for development and this generates revenue that pays for the roof in urban settings.

 Top-down approaches such as policy changes combined with bottom-up approaches like creating a clear ROI for green roofs promise fast greening of our urban areas.
-We are on a mission to help to create sponge cities for a resilient future using data-driven design.

 Please, don't hesitate to contact us if you have any ideas, comments, or want to collaborate!